recolic/microsoft-intune-archlinux/README.md

 Run `seahorse` to double-confirm your "login" keyring is not empty.
 It may ask you to enter the previous keyring password.

 You are all set!

+## FAQ and debug

+If your edge browser is not allowing you to login, check the following logs:

+1. Any error message in `journalctl --user -u msft-identity-broker.service`?
+2. Any error message in `sudo journalctl -u msft-identity-device-broker.service`?
+3. Run `seahorse` and is there Intune entries in your `login` keyring?
+4. Run `ldd /usr/lib/libmsal_dbus_client.so`.
+Is there undefined reference?